stevenwatterson/stevenwatterson.github.io/awesome_people.md

 Patricia Navarro

 Oran Timoney.
-Oran wins the <a href="http://www.rcsi.ie/index.jsp?p=100&n=110&a=11710">RCSA award</a> at the <a href="http://www.irishnews.com/business/2019/01/15/news/young-scientists-of-the-future-show-their-mettle-at-bt-showpiece-1527756/">BT Young Scientist exhibition </a> in Dublin for his work.
+Oran wins the <a href="http://www.rcsi.ie/index.jsp?p=100&n=110&a=11710">RCSA award</a> at the <a href="http://www.irishnews.com/business/2019/01/15/news/young-scientists-of-the-future-show-their-mettle-at-bt-showpiece-1527756/">BT Young Scientist exhibition </a> in Dublin for his project, *Categorising CVD patient risk using machine learning tools*.